chiayolin/nbc/README.md

 `110011010`

-Same way for the argument `-b`, which convert binary number to decimal:
+Same way for the argument `-b`, which converts binary number to decimal:

 `dtob -b 10011001110`